Chili Public Library

 What do you value most about our Monroe County libraries?

-For each Monroe County Library, I’ve noted the year they were established and the year they acquired their most current building.
+I’ve noted the year each Monroe County Library was established and acquired its most current building.
 Thank you to the MCLS Local Historians for helping gather that information.
 I think it helps emphasize the importance libraries have had throughout our history.

 Your insights and experiences are valuable.
 Please share them in the comments.